lat0s/GreenThumb/README.md

 Simone - Took care of the MQTT connection towards the app, and played a significant role in coding and refactoring the hardware code.
 He had a very important role in the brainstorming process of the application as a whole and participated actively in team meetings.

+Mohammad - Made nessecary changes to the wiki page.
+Edited the Home page , made  open Resources , app features and design pages.
+He also made and Organized labels, researched mqtt, Received and connected sensors and hardware.
+Educated other team members about hardware connectivity.
+His main contribution was sensors data history feature in the app.

 ## Installation